-Douglas Schuler is Associate Professor of Business and Public Policy.
-Dr. Schulerâ€™s principal research interests are corporate political activity, public policy, corporate social responsibility, and non-profit organizations.
-Dr. Schuler also does research about the introduction of health technologies into low resources developing markets.
-His research articles have been published in many top academic outlets, including the Academy of Management Journal, Academy of Management Review, Business and Politics, Business Ethics Quarterly, Business & Society, California Management Review, Journal of Management, PLoS-ONE, and Strategic Management Journal.
-A member of the Jones School faculty since 1992, Dr. Schuler has taught many courses, most recently Business-Government Relations, Globalization of Business, Social Enterprise, and Social Entrepreneurship.
-He has received several teaching and service awards, including the 1997 JGS Award for Teaching Excellence, 1997 Rice Graduate Students Association Teaching Award, and the 2006 Rice Graduate Students Association Faculty/Staff Service Award, and the 2018 Teaching Award for Inquiry-Based Learning.
+Douglas Schuler is professor of business and public policy.
+His main research interests are corporate political activity, public policy, corporate social responsibility and non-profit organizations.
+He also does research about organizational collaborations about food insecurity in and around Houston.
+Schuler has published many research articles in top-tier academic outlets, including the Academy of Management Journal, Academy of Management Review, Business and Politics, Business Ethics Quarterly, Business & Society, California Management Review, Journal of Management, PLoS-ONE, and Strategic Management Journal.
+A member of the Rice Business faculty since 1992, he has taught many courses, most recently Business-Government Relations, Globalization of Business, and Social Entrepreneurship.
+Schuler has received several teaching and service awards at Rice, including the 1997 JGS Award for Teaching Excellence, 1997 Rice Graduate Students Association Teaching Award, the 2006 Rice Graduate Students Association Faculty/Staff Service Award, and the 2018 Teaching Award for Inquiry-Based Learning.

 - Business and public policy

 - Corporate political strategy

 - Corporate social responsibility

 Doug Schuler primarily studies the political activities of companies (CPA).
 Among many questions, his articles explore the primary drivers of CPA, focusing upon both external and internal factors.
 His work also investigates the payoffs of political investments.

-Dr. Schuler also examines facets of corporate social responsibility (CSR).
-His work describes the linkages between a firmâ€™s CSR and consumer purchases – the CSR linkage to financial performance.
-Other work examines a firmâ€™s CSR as practiced through voluntary organizations, such as industry self-regulatory governance mechanisms.
+He also examines facets of corporate social responsibility (CSR).
+His work describes the linkages between a firm’s CSR and consumer purchases – the CSR linkage to financial performance.
+Other work examines CSR as practiced through voluntary organizations, such as industry self-regulatory governance mechanisms.